 For many years he has taught literary history (in Virginia), so there must be some kind of connection.
 He has two daughters who probably realize how strange their father is.
 How many of their friends grew up in houses full of old records and were treated to scratchy performances by Mengelberg and Stokowski?

 Born in Vienna, Austria, he came to these shores in 1969.
 After obtaining doctorates in psychology from both the Universities of Vienna and Chicago he conducted research in a private laboratory until 2011.
 His nearly 200 published articles deal with speech perception, expression in piano performance, rhythm, timing, and synchronization.
-At home he has been playing the piano all his life for his own enjoyment and has had his fingers in nearly all standard (and also some less familiar) repertoire, though not in virtuoso pieces.
+At home he has been playing the piano all his life for his own enjoyment and has had his fingers in nearly all standard (and also some less familiar) repertoire, though not in virtuosic pieces.
 Those he knows from much listening and attending many hundreds of concerts.
 He has also played piano duets and chamber music with his violinist daughter.
 His musical interests encompass solo, chamber, orchestral, and vocal music from Bach to Shostakovich, but not Baroque, religious, Second Viennese School, and contemporary music (with some exceptions).
 A special hobby for over 50 years has been to compare different performances, in order to keep only the very best in his record collection.
-He also loves to follow piano competitions on the Internet and making his own predictions.
+He also loves to follow piano competitions on the Internet and make his own predictions.
 When not engaged with music he enjoys reading, walking, taking photographs, strong beer, his wife’s superb Asian cooking, solving Sudoku, and playing games such as chess and Ticket to Ride.

 David Reynolds is the son of English (father) and Austrian (mother) immigrants so there was always music of one kind or another in the home.
 He graduated from Western Michigan University with a BA in English and a double minor in Elementary Education and German.
 After teaching in Atlanta, GA for eight years, he moved to Los Angeles, CA to pursue film and television work.
 Some TV shows he appeared on are Arrested Development, Chuck, Victorious, and Monk.
 He also acted in Rob Zombie’s House of 1,000 Corpses, Hills Have Eyes II, and Sushi Girl among other films.
-In addition to being an actor and teacher, David has been an opera nut since he was nine years old.
-Introduced to opera via Humperdinck’s Hansel and Gretel, he began collecting first LPs and then CDs, amassing an enormous collection, most of which was sold off within the last couple of years.
+In addition to being an actor and teacher, David has been an opera nut since he was 9 years old.
+Introduced to opera via Humperdinck’s Hansel and Gretel, he began collecting first LPs and then CDs, amassing an huge collection, most of which was sold off within the last couple of years.
 Now living in Pontiac, MI, David continues to act and direct in local productions and has begun collecting again.
 He loves all opera, choral music, Shakespeare, and classic movies (especially silent films).
 When he isn’t listening to opera, he’s usually listening to old time radio shows.
-His email is firstname.lastname@example.org.
+His email is email@example.com.

 Mr Roos lives in South Carolina and has been a professional writer for 40 years.
 He has been collecting records for even longer.
 He has played both organ and trombone and will mostly specialize in those for ARG, but he has written about more than just that music.